paternogbc/SSregression/README.md

 ## About
 `SSregression | v1.0.0`

-This interactive application allows you to explore how the partition of Sums of Squares are calculated in simple linear regressions.
+This interactive application allows you to explore how Sums of Squares are calculated in simple linear regressions.
 Change one of the parameters to see what happens.

 Check this application online: [SSregression](https://paternogbc.shinyapps.io/SS_regression)